hayden-banes/GoProProject/README.md

 3. Type h to discover the full set of commands

 ## Issues
-The is an ongoing project so there are features in development / planned.
+This an ongoing project so there are features in development / planned.
 If you have any ideas / suggestions, or discover an issue, please create and issue or fork this repo and create pull request.

 ## Web app Version
 Development of this project has slowed since I have switched my primary focus to a web app version of it.
 See [here](https://github.com/hayden-banes/GoProWebApp) for more info